 Lewis Masonic is a long established firm, founded in 1801, specializing in the publication of Masonic texts.
 Then called A Lewis, the focus of the company was exclusively on ritual books from Masonic Craft degrees through to the Masonic side orders.

-In 1973, A Lewis became part of Ian Allan Publishing and the name was changed from 'A Lewis' to 'Lewis Masonic'.
+Over the years the name changed from 'A Lewis' to 'Lewis Masonic'.
 Nowadays, ritual books are still kept a priority at Lewis Masonic but the company's focus has expanded to cover all areas of Masonic publishing.

 What is a Lewis